Adam Smith Professor of Political Economy: History

 In 2005, Ronald MacDonald, Professor of International Finance at the University of Strathclyde, was appointed to the chair.
 MacDonald is an internationally respected economist and an authority on exchange rates.
-He has been a consulatant and advisor to the IMF, the World Bank, the European Commission, the ECB and numerous other central banks, alongside his parallel work for many private sector financial institutions, and also public sector institutions, such as the UK's National Audit Office and the Planning Office of the Quatar government.
+He has been a consulatant and advisor to the IMF, the World Bank, the European Commission, the ECB and numerous other central banks, alongside his parallel work for many private sector financial institutions, and also public sector institutions, such as the UK's National Audit Office and the Planning Office of the Qatari government.
 He has successfully supervised over 40 PhD students and on his transfer to Glasgow University developed the successful suite of finance based MSc courses, and built Glasgow’s PhD programme from one student to its current steady state of 40.
 Additionally, MacDinald has over 18,000 citations on Google Scholar, is also a Research Fellow of the CESifo network and International Fellow of Keil University and consistently ranks in the top 1% of economicsts in the REPEC world rankings.
 He was a fellow of the RSE from 2000 to 2014.
 His pathbreaking work on equilibrium exchange rates has been used by all the leading central banks and beyond and his Behavioural Equilibrium Exhchange approach was used to determine the lockdown rates for the euro zone.
 Alongside his consulting work, he held the chair on a part-time basis.

 In 2020, Sayantan Ghosal, Professor in Economics at the University of Glasgow, a Fellow of the Academy of Social Sciences and Fellow of the Royal Society of Edinburgh, was appointed to the chair.
 Over the course of his career, Professor Ghosal has gained widespread recognition for his research in economic theory and its applications.
 He has written pioneering papers on behavioural poverty traps and bounded rationality and on the strategic foundations of general equilibrium.
 He has held several UKRI research grants, has supervised over 25 PhD students, served as a member of the ESRC Strategic Advisory Network.
 He has engaged with policy makers in the UK and Scottish Government, the Govt. of Delhi and West Bengal, the World Bank and NGOs and activists in Delhi, West Bengal, Vietnam and Malawi.